kara-heilemann/EEB5300_KCKH/README.md

  ```

- The full shell script for the MaSuRCA assembly of the raw and unclassified reads is found here.
+ The full shell script for the MaSuRCA assembly of the RU reads is found here.

  ### **Assembly Quality**
  #### **Quast**
  We used the Quast program to assess the quality of both the SPAdes and MaSuRCA assemblies.
 Quast evaluates genome assemblies by generating statistics like contig length, scaffold length, N50, total coverage and number of contigs.
 Output for this program is located in the report.txt file.
 All complete shell scripts are found [here](Quast_Scripts).

- The Quast shell script for the SPAdes assembly of the trimmed and unclassified reads was as follows:
+ The Quast shell script for the SPAdes assembly of the TU reads was as follows:

  ```
 ##########################################################